-Editing files from a package
+Editing files from an image package

-Edit files from a package to add or edit files.
+You can edit an image package to add or delete files.

-- From the AFO menu bar, select Backup & Restore > Device Software Management > Software Version Updater to open an SVU portlet. - 2.
-Click the Packages tab, and select the package to edit. - 3.
-Click Edit Package.
+- 1. Select Backup & Restore > Device Software Management > Software Version Updater. - 2.
+Click Packages, and select the package you want to edit. - 3.
+Click Edit Package. - 4.
+From the Edit Package window, select the files you want to delete from the Files in package area. - 5.
+Click Delete selected files, then click Yes to confirm.

-An Edit Package window displays.

-- 4. Select the files you want to delete from the Files in package section.

-- 5. Click Delete selected files.

-- 6. Click Yes to confirm.